Skip to content

 # Reimport from most recent export

-router-hosts host import --file /backup/hosts-export.json
+router-hosts host import /backup/hosts-export.json --input-format json

 # Or reimport from /etc/hosts directly

-router-hosts host import --file /etc/hosts
+router-hosts host import /etc/hosts

 Certificate emergency replacement